 The Councils Risk Management Framework can be found on the website.
-The Performance, Risk & Audit Board reviews updates on strategic and operational risks on a quarterly basis and takes any remedial actions as necessary (for example, escalation to the Executive Management Team or Governance & Audit Committee).
-Quarterly updates on the strategic risk register is provided to both the Executive Management Team and the Governance & Audit Committee.
+The Performance, Risk & Audit Board reviews updates on strategic and operational risks on a quarterly basis and takes any remedial actions as necessary (for example, escalation to the Corporate Management Team or Governance & Audit Committee), during 2020-21 this board has not been functioning as usual as a result of Covid-19 priorities.
+Quarterly updates on the strategic risk register is provided to both the Corporate Management Team and the Governance & Audit Committee.
 The Governance & Audit Committee is responsible for monitoring the arrangements in place for identification, monitoring and management of strategic risk.
 The Council is always looking for new opportunities, such as sharing services with other Councils, service improvements and cost reductions through digital, etc. All opportunities will be examined on their own merits and business cases completed if the opportunity proves worthy.